 Choosing Between CSAT and NPS®

-If you have the ability to measure both satisfaction and likelihood to promote, using both metrics is certainly preferable.
+If you have the ability to measure both satisfaction and likelihood to promote, using both metrics is preferable.

 Measuring a Product’s Usability with SUS

-For this reason, it’s often used in conjunction with one of the other satisfaction scales rather than as the sole customer satisfaction metric.
+Unlike NPS® and CSAT, this set of questions focuses solely on how your users feel about their experience using the product.
+For this reason, it’s often used with one of the other satisfaction scales rather than as the sole CSAT metric.

 Who Should Use the SUS Scale

 SUS scores, however, are not diagnostic tools.
 They won’t necessarily tell you which particular aspects of your system are difficult for users to navigate.
+Instead, they’re designed to help measure and track the overall ease of use for a piece of software.

-The System Usability Scale (SUS) is also very quick and inexpensive to implement, making it ideal for customer-focused teams that don’t have large budgets.
+SUS is also very quick and inexpensive to implement, making it ideal for customer-focused teams that don’t have large budgets.

 Finally, if you have a small sample size (i.e. not a lot of customers), SUS is a great choice.
 Even with a small data set, its results have consistently proven valid and useful.